Get

 Resemblance Factors

-Some research suggests dogs resemble their owners, which may affect which person a pup bonds with first.3 It makes evolutionary sense for canines to gravitate to someone who looks like them.
-They may perceive them to be friendly and not a threat because of their shared appearance.
+Some research suggests dogs resemble their owners, which may affect which person a pup bonds with first.3 This likely reflects human preference and selection.
+Dogs may respond more positively to familiar facial cues and expressions, which can influence comfort and interaction.
 One study concluded that the eye region was the focal point for dogs and people.4

 We can further extrapolate these findings to propose that prospective pet owners prefer animal companions with similar personalities.
 A quiet person may feel more comfortable with a calm dog than an energetic pooch.
 That may inadvertently affect the individual’s behavior and interactions with a particular pup.
-The dog may respond in kind since they are capable of recognizing human emotions.
+The dog may respond in kind since they are capable of reading human emotional cues and body language.

 These factors may set the stage for a pup to choose a certain person as their favorite.
 Remember that non-vocal communication is a two-way street.